Decentralized Indoor Localization Based on A Sparse Gaussian Process with Reduced-Dimensional Inputs for Real-Time Sensing and Training on IoT Devices: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{i-Fi} fingerprinting has emerged as a pivotal technique for indoor localization, leveraging the convenience of existing Wi-Fi infrastructure without the necessity of supplementary hardware.
-Conventional Wi-Fi fingerprinting consists of an offline phase for the construction of fingerprint databases and the training of a model based on them.
-This is followed by an online phase for the location estimation of a user or a device using the trained model with newly-measured data at an unknown location~\cite{s21238086}.
-During the offline phase, Wi-Fi fingerprints such as Received Signal Strengths (RSSs), Received Signal Strength Indicators (RSSIs), or Channel State Information are collected to construct databases consisting of training/validation/test datasets, which is quite labor-intensive and time-consuming, spurring an investigation into strategies to alleviate the burdens of constructing fingerprint databases~\cite{Low-Cost-Method-A-Review,Database-Analysis}.
-After the fingerprint database construction a localization algorithm is selected based on the application's context.
+\IEEEPARstart{W}{i-Fi} fingerprinting has emerged as a pivotal technique for indoor localization, leveraging the existing Wi-Fi infrastructure without the necessity of supplementary hardware.
+Conventional Wi-Fi fingerprinting consists of \textit{offline phase}, where fingerprint databases are constructed and a model is trained based on them, and \textit{online phase}, where the location of a user or a device is estimated using the trained model with newly-measured data at an unknown location~\cite{s21238086}.
+For the construction of fingerprint databases, Received Signal Strengths (RSSs), Received Signal Strength Indicators (RSSIs), or Channel State Information are collected at Reference Points (RPs) covering service areas, which is labor-intensive and time-consuming, spurring an investigation to alleviate the burdens of fingerprint database construction~\cite{Low-Cost-Method-A-Review}.

-Of many candidates, the advanced machine learning technologies, especially deep learning, have been extensively applied to indoor localization, whose examples are Deep Neural Network (DNN) based methodologies~\cite{DNN}, Convolutional Neural Network (CNN) based solutions such as CNNLoc~\cite{CNNLoc}, Recurrent Neural Network (RNN) based approaches~\cite{2021hierarchical}, Transformer based schemes~\cite{Transformers-indoor-localization}, and Graph Neural Network (GNN) based schemes~\cite{10601173} as well as hybrid models combining CNNs with a Transformer architecture~\cite{CNN-Transformer}.
-The training of these models requires powerful servers equipped with Graphics Processing Units (GPUs) and considerable amounts of storage space.
-It is worth noting that despite the reliance on powerful servers, researchers also try to reduce the complexity and training cost of a model by reducing the number of Wireless Access Points (WAPs).
-For example the latest research used WAP selection network before GNN~\cite{10601173}.
+After the fingerprint database construction, a localization algorithm is selected based on the application's context.
+Of many candidates, deep learning has been extensively used, which is based on Deep Neural Network (DNN)~\cite{DNN}, Convolutional Neural Network (CNN)~\cite{CNNLoc}, Recurrent Neural Network (RNN)~\cite{2021hierarchical}, Transformer~\cite{Transformers-indoor-localization}, Graph Neural Network (GNN)~\cite{10601173}, and their hybrid~\cite{CNN-Transformer}.
+The training of these models requires powerful servers equipped with Graphics Processing Units (GPUs) and large storage space.
+Though researchers try to reduce the complexity and training cost of a model (e.g., reducing the feature space dimension~\cite{10601173}), most indoor localization systems rely on centralized models running on powerful servers~\cite{DNN,CNNLoc,2021hierarchical,Transformers-indoor-localization,10601173,CNN-Transformer}.